bigbio/quantms/docs/introduction.rst

 significance analysis for differential expression which all can be emailed to you after successful completion of the pipeline.
-The workflow can be configured solely by an SDRF input file for easy one-command-reanalyses of PRIDE datasets but also offers extensive configurabilty on either a web-based or a guided command-line interface provided through its integration into nf-core (TODO cite).
+The workflow can be configured solely by an SDRF input file for easy one-command-reanalyses of PRIDE datasets but also offers extensive configurability on either a web-based or a guided command-line interface provided through its integration into nf-core (TODO cite).
 The membership in nf-core additionally secures best practices of open and collaborative development of the pipeline including continuous testing after every contribution.
-The used software is strictly versioned through the exclusive usage of (bio-)conda packages (TODO cite) whose association with the biocontainer ecosystem (TODO cite) also allows us to provide a workflow profile for several containerization softwares (like docker, singularity, podman, etc.).
+The used software is strictly versioned through the exclusive usage of (bio-)conda packages (TODO cite) whose association with the biocontainer ecosystem (TODO cite) also allows us to provide a workflow profile for several containerization software's (like docker, singularity, podman, etc.).
 Containerization ensures an even more reproducible environment for your analyses.
 The pipeline can easily be supervised on-the-fly via nf-tower (TODO link).
 Failed runs can be debugged by investigating the rich pipeline execution reports.